Anderson localization and H\"older continuity of the integrated density of states for analytic quasiperiodic Schr\"odinger operators: Multi-scale analysis

 which shows that the left-hand side is bounded above by $C\varepsilon/g(\widehat{\delta}_0) \ll\varepsilon^{\frac{8}{9}} $.
 Thus \eqref{4242} is proved.
 Now the derivative estimates in $\theta \in {\rm Db}(\widetilde{\mathcal{N}}_0^{(i)})$ follow from \eqref{1jie} and again the Cauchy integral formula

-\end{proof} In order to handle transversality of product of functions, we will apply the following lemma from \cite{Eli97}.
-The version presented here is an inconsequential variation of Eliasson's statement, adapted for our applications. \begin{lem}[Lemma 4 of \cite{Eli97}] Let $u_j$ be a sequence of smooth functions defined on an open interval $\theta\in I$ and satisfying
+\end{proof} In order to handle the transversality of the product of functions, we will apply the following Lemma \ref{eli} from \cite{Eli97}.
+The version presented here is an inconsequential variation of Eliasson's statement, adapted for our applications. \begin{lem}[{\cite[Lemma 4]{Eli97}}] Let $u_j$ be a sequence of smooth functions defined on an open interval $\theta\in I$ and satisfying

 with $C_1 \geq 1$.
 If $u=u_1 \cdots u_J$, then